 2 Bermudian Fish Chowder Bites

 If you know anything about Bermudian cuisine, you've probably tasted the island’s signature dish, fish chowder.
 But you might not realise that superstar chef Marcus Samuelsson has reimagined the soup as a tasty croquette at his restaurant, Marcus'.
 The fritters combine snapper, scallops, chorizo and spices that are ground up, formed into oblongs and then fried up crispy and brown.
 They're served with a rum-spiked aioli for an unusual, only-in-Bermuda treat.
-If you love them here, make them at home with this recipe.

 3 Bermuda Pawpaw Casserole